angular/vscode-ng-language-service/README.md

 ## Versioning

-The langauge service extension uses the `@angular/language-service` package for its backend.
+The language service extension uses the `@angular/language-service` package for its backend.
 This package is loaded either from the version bundled with the extension, or from the current workspace project the extension is running on.
 Due to the behavior of TypeScript below version 3.8, incompatible versions of the language service may sometimes be loaded.
 If you are using a version of